SteveJustin1963/tec-Floppy/README.md

 I like the RC2014 floppy controller so will adapt this.

 ### Hardware
-Use https://www.smbaker.com/z80-retrocomputing-part-14-rc2014-floppy-controller-boards to make our project.
+model h/w and give credit to https://www.smbaker.com/z80-retrocomputing-part-14-rc2014-floppy-controller-boards to make our project.
 "The reduced complexity of the WD37C65 circuit is evident from the lower chip count.
 It’s not earth shattering, but any simplification is a benefit.
 In addition, having the DOR register built into the chip seems to make the programming easier."

 ![](https://github.com/SteveJustin1963/tec-Floppy/blob/main/docs/New%20folder/rc2014-floppy-wd-sch.png)

 ### Software
-model code after "floppy driver from RomWBW" (https://github.com/wwarthen/RomWBW) and or the "Grant Searle CP/M monitor, BIOS and tools...has closer compatibility to RC2014".
+model s/w and give credit to "floppy driver from RomWBW" (https://github.com/wwarthen/RomWBW) and or the "Grant Searle CP/M monitor, BIOS and tools...has closer compatibility to RC2014". see https://github.com/wwarthen/RomWBW/blob/master/Source/HBIOS/fd.asm